 A royal address with a vivid history

 To the north lies the Steinhuder Meer, Lower Saxony’s largest lake, surrounded by multifaceted natural elements and sleepy villages.
 To the south is the low mountain region of Weserbergland, gently rolling hills dotted with timber-framed buildings, impressive castles and noble palaces.
 And in the middle of it all?
-There, in the Lower Saxon district town of Stadthagen, also known as the „City of the Weser Renaissance”, the Remeringhausen manor is enthroned: an impressive estate, through whose carefully and lovingly restored buildings breathes an aura from the past.
+There, in the Lower Saxon district town of Stadthagen, also known as the „City of the Weser Renaissance”, the Remeringhausen manor is enthroned: an impressive estate, through whose carefully and lovingly restored buildings an aura from the past breathes.

 As magnificent a sight now as it was then